FRRouting/frr/doc/user/bgp.rst

 ``accept-own-nexthop``
    ``accept-own-nexthop`` represents well-known communities value ``accept-own-nexthop`` ``0xFFFF0008`` ``65535:8``.
-   :rfc:`draft-agrewal-idr-accept-own-nexthop` describes
+   [Draft-IETF-agrewal-idr-accept-own-nexthop]_ describes
    how to tag and label VPN routes to be able to send traffic between VRFs via an internal layer 2 domain on the same PE device.
-Refer to :rfc:`draft-agrewal-idr-accept-own-nexthop` for full details.
+Refer to [Draft-IETF-agrewal-idr-accept-own-nexthop]_ for full details.

 ``blackhole``
    ``blackhole`` represents well-known communities value ``BLACKHOLE``